FuzionView/FV-Docs/source/PrepFV.rst

  * Reference

 **PROVIDER_FID**

-The feature ID, the identifying information for each feature used by your organization.
+The feature ID is the identifying information for each feature used by your organization.

 **GEOM**
 The 3D geometry used to place the feature on the map.

 **STATUS**
 Indicates how the feature is currently being used.
  * 0 unknown
  * 1 active
  * 2 abandoned